UPDATE, DECEMBER 2017/2018

 - The program website, WinPowerMA.com, has program information, current rates, and answers to an extensive list of frequently asked questions.

-- All Winchester ratepayers should have received a notification letter as of June 1, 2017.
+- At launch, all Winchester ratepayers will have received a notification letter as of June 1, 2017.

 - Brochures are available at Town Hall, the library, and DPW.

-- There was a booth on Main Street at this year’s Town Day with information and people to answer questions about the program.
+- There was a booth on Main Street at Town Day 2017 with information and people to answer questions about the program.

-- A public information and Q&A session to discuss the program was held on Monday, June 5, 2017, at the Jenks Senior Center.
+- A public information and Q&A session discussing the program was held on Monday, June 5, 2017, at the Jenks Senior Center.